SofiaCPP/IPL/website/content/slides/11_jit/_index.md

 - Translate Spasm negative registers to positive offsets from `RDX`
   - make sure to skip `rbp`, `r15` stored on the stack
-- Translate Spasm positive registeers to negative offsets from `RDX`
+- Translate Spasm positive registers to negative offsets from `RDX`

 > The native stack grows towards lower addresses!